Eva-Kuk/unique-wings/TESTING.md

     SOLVED BY: It was wrong return 'newsletter_form' whis is a value not a URL changed to redirect_url add in footer.html in the form a hidden input field and change view to get the redirect_url from the form and then redirect it to the redirect_url
     ![hidden-input-field](wireframes/testing/hidden-input-field.jpg)
     ![redirect-url](wireframes/testing/redirect-url.jpg)
-10. I encountered a few difficulties while deploying project to heroku but main was:
+10. I encountered a few difficulties while deploying the project to heroku but main issue was:
     a) ISSUE: logo images and hero-images  didn't appear on the on the home page SOLVED BY: create a new folder in static folder 'images' and moved the images from media folder to static folder
-    b) ISSUE: logo butterfly image didnt wan't to display ftom static/imagef file SOLVED BY: It have to be moved back to Media folder and add the MEDIA_URL
+    b) ISSUE: logo butterfly image didnt wan't to display from static/imagef file SOLVED BY: It have to be moved back to Media folder and had to add the MEDIA_URL

     ![butterfly-logo-mobile-top-header](wireframes/testing/butterfly-logo-mobile-top-header.png)

-11. While creating review application I  encountered a few errors that two of them:
+11. While creating the review application I encountered a few errors, two of which were:
     a) ERROR: NameError at products/add_review
     SOLVED BY: Change 'User' to 'UserProfile' for model and in the views form `user = User.objects.get(user=request.user)` to ` user = get_object_or_404(UserProfile, user=request.user)`
     ![review-user profile-error](wireframes/testing/review-user profile-error.jpg)

     b) ISSUE: Comments don't display on the product_detail site product.
-Product review object is returning from the view but don't display data on the site.
+Product review object is returning from the view but didn't display data on the site.

     ![review-if-statement-issue](wireframes/testing/review-if-statement-issue.jpg)

       SOLVED BY: create the if statement review that checks if there are any reviews and then loop through them.
-As the product review is already retrived from DB in the view we don't need to create any associacion with produce in the frontend like it was done previously.
+As the product review is already retrieved from DB in the view we don't need to create any association with products in the frontend like it was done previously.

     ![review-if-statement-issue-sollution](wireframes/testing/review-if-statement-issue-sollution.jpg)
-12. ISSUE: Static Files didn't uploaded on Heroku live website after changes on gitpod SOLVED BY:
+12. ISSUE: Static Files didn't upload on Heroku live website after changes on gitpod SOLVED BY:
     - Changed STATICFILES_DIRS and add STATIC_ROOT to settings.py
-    - Added variables to GitPod variables on settings from heroku DATABASE_URL and DEVELOPMENT set to False, make sure DEVELOPMENT doesn't exist on the Heroku config variables. then make sure to close and reopen worksace again for project
+    - Added variables to GitPod variables on settings from heroku DATABASE_URL and DEVELOPMENT set to False, make sure DEVELOPMENT doesn't exist on the Heroku config variables. then make sure to close and reopen workspace again for project
     - run the command `python3 manage.py collectstatic` (staticfiles added to static folder)

     BEFORE: